 Since AOSP evolves very quickly, we have created different branches corresponding to different releases of AOSP:

-First, follow this page to configure your build environment.
+First, follow the AOSP page "Establishing a Build Environment" to configure your build environment.
 Then

 $ mkdir android-x86